zgornel/Garamond.jl/docs/src/clientserver.md

-# Search server and clients
+# Search server, clients and REST APIs

-Garamond is designed as a [client-server architecture](http://catb.org/~esr/writings/taoup/html/ch11s06.html#id2958899) in which the server receives queries, performs the search action and returns the results to a client that handles the interaction.
-The client can be either human or machine controlled.
-There are three utilities designed to handle the search process, all of which can be found in the root directory of the package:
+Garamond is designed as a [client-server architecture](http://catb.org/~esr/writings/taoup/html/ch11s06.html#id2958899) in which the server receives requests, performs the search, recommendation or ranking operations and returns the response i.e. results back to the client.

+!!! note

+    - The clients do not depend on the Garamond package and are very lightweight.
+    - The prefered way of communicating with the server is through a REST API using HTTP clients such as [curl](https://curl.haxx.se/), etc.

+In the root directory of the package the search server utility and two thin clients can be found:
 - **gars** - starts the search server.
-The operations performed by the search engine server at this point are indexing data at a given location and listening to a socket.
+The operations performed by the search engine server at this point are indexing data according to a given configuration and serving requests coming from connections to sockets or HTTP ports.
 - **garc** - command line client supporting Unix socket communication.
-Through it, a single search can be performed and all search parameters can be specified.
+Through it, a single search can be performed and many of the search request parameters can be specified.
 It supports printing search results in a human-readable way.
-- **garw** - web client supporting Web socket communication (EXPERIMENTAL).
-The basic principle is that the client starts a HTTP server which serves a page at a given HTTP port.
+- **garw** - web client supporting Web socket communication (experimental and feature limited).
+The basic principle is that it starts a HTTP server which serves a page at a given HTTP port.
 If the web page is not specified, a default one is generated internally and served.
-The user connects with a web browser of choice at the local address (i.e. `127.0.0.1`) and specified port and performs the search queries from the page.
+The user connects with a web browser of choice at the local address and port (i.e. `127.0.0.1`) and performs the search queries from the page.
 It naturally supports multiple queries however, the parameters of the search cannot be changed.

-Notes:
-- The clients do not depend on the Garamond package and are very lightweight.
-- Another way of communicating with the server is through a HTTP REST API, from any browser, [curl](https://curl.haxx.se/), etc.

-## Starting the search server
+## Server
-The search server listens to a socket for incoming queries.
-Once the query is received, it is processed and the answer written back to same socket.
+The search server listens on an ip and socket for incoming requests.
+Once one is received, it is processed and the response sent back to same socket.
 Looking at the `gars` command line help
 ```
 $ ./gars --help
 Activating environment at `~/projects/Garamond.jl/Project.toml`